 What shrimp should I use?

 Jumbo shrimp is also easier to cook as they’re less likely to overcook on the stovetop.
-If you prefer smaller shrimp, keep a close eye on it and make sure to flip it earlier.
+If you prefer smaller shrimp, keep a close eye on them and make sure to flip them earlier.

 Can I use frozen shrimp to make shrimp and veggies Recipe?